 Lumion makes it easy to change visualizations on the fly, which is how many AEC pros often work.
 Mobility is highly desired for any task, whether making a presentation to various stakeholders or working with a client across the country.
 When looking for mobile Lumion recommended hardware, pay attention to the same criteria that enable peak desktop Lumion performance.
 Our GoBOXX mobile line has a number of Lumion workstations that fit functional and computing needs.
-The 2.6GHz GoBOXX SLM VR features six CPU cores and is the lightest, thinnest Lumion recommended hardware available, while the 3.7GHz GoBOXX MXL VR (with an Intel Core i7 processor and 64 GB of memory) is the perfect desktop replacement.
+The 2.6GHz GoBOXX SLM features eight CPU cores and is the lightest, thinnest Lumion recommended hardware available, while the GoBOXX MXL(with an Intel Core i7 processor and 64 GB of memory) is the perfect desktop replacement.